markstory/rust-statsd/README.md

 # Rust Statsd

-A Statsd client implementation in rust.
+A StatsD client implementation of statsd in rust.

 ## Using the client library